-The Company is an "SEC Issuer" as defined under National Instrument 52-107 "Accounting Principles and Audit Standards" and is relying on the exemptions of Section 3.7 of NI 52-107 and of Section 1.4(8) of the Companion Policy to National Instrument 51-102 "Continuous Disclosure Obligations" ("NI 51-102CP") which permits the Company to prepare its financial statements in accord with U.S. GAAP.
+The Company is an "SEC Issuer" as defined under National Instrument 52-107" Accounting Principles and Audit Standards" as adopted by the Canadian Securities Administrators and is relying on the exemptions of Section 3.7 of NI 52-107 and of Section 1.4(8) of the Companion Policy to National Instrument 51-102 "Continuous Disclosure Obligations" ("NI 51-102CP") which permits the Company to prepare its financial statements in accordance with U.S. GAAP for Canadian securities law reporting purposes.

-The unaudited condensed consolidated financial statements were authorized for issue by the Board of Directors on January 21, 2020.
+The unaudited condensed consolidated financial statements were authorized for issue by the Board of Directors on June 3, 2020.